The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 What defines individual freedom in a civilised society?
 Philosophers have argued over such questions for centuries.
-This unit looks at various concepts of freedom, asking you to think carefully about how freedom is restricted by our place in society and how it can vary from state to state.
+This free course, Two concepts of freedom, looks at a positive and a negative concept of freedom, asking you to think carefully about how freedom is restricted by our place in society and how it can vary from state to state.

-- be able to distinguish between negative and positive concepts of freedom;
+- distinguish between negative and positive concepts of freedom

-- have a good knowledge of the main points in Isaiah Berlin's article ‘Two Concepts of Liberty’;
+- understand the main points in Isaiah Berlin's article ‘Two Concepts of Liberty’

-- be able to recognise emotive language, to distinguish between necessary truths and contingent facts, and to appreciate what is involved in refutation by counterexample.
+- recognise emotive language, to distinguish between necessary truths and contingent facts, and to appreciate what is involved in refutation by counterexample.